 We all have a role to play in creating communities free from domestic and sexual violence.
 You can be part of the solution.
 The work of the Advocacy Center would not be possible without the time and commitment of people like you.
 Here are some ways you can join us.

-Hotline Advocates help staff our 24-Hour Hotline and provide crisis counseling, advocacy, support and referrals to adult and youth victims of domestic violence, rape, sexual assault and sexual abuse.
-Advocates are required to make a minimum one-year (two semester) commitment that includes four hotline shifts per month.
+Hotline Volunteers help staff our 24-Hour Hotline and provide crisis counseling, advocacy, support, and referrals to adult and youth victims of domestic violence, rape, sexual assault, and sexual abuse.
+Volunteers are required to make a minimum one-year (two semester) commitment that includes four hotline shifts per month.
 Comprehensive training is provided.
 Individuals of all gender identities are accepted.
-If you are interested in volunteering or would like more information please fill out our Volunteer Application or contact our volunteer coordinator.
+We are currently accepting applications for our next training, which will start in January 2019.
+If you are interested in volunteering or would like more information please fill out our Hotline Volunteer Application or contact our Community Engagement Specialist.

 The Enough Abuse Campaign is a grassroots community mobilization child sexual abuse prevention program that relies on the efforts of community volunteer trainers.
 Enough Abuse Campaign volunteer trainers will receive 2 full days of training to prepare them for their important role in educating adults on child sexual abuse and their role in prevention.
 Trainings are done in pairs.
 The commitment is 2 trainings per calendar year.
-If you would like more information about being an Enough Abuse Tompkins Trainer, contact our Program Assistant.
+If you would like more information about being an Enough Abuse Tompkins Trainer, please fill out our Enough Abuse Application Form and email it to our Community Engagement Specialist.

 Take Back the Night Collective